DoesDevStuff/SnakeGame/README.md

 - Create basic Game UI with HTML, JS and CSS
 - Practice DOM manipulation from js and user input
 - Replicate the snake mechanics in javascript

+#### The Classical Snake Game features:
+- The player can move the snake with the help of the arrow keys
+- The snake can “eat the objects” (i.e. object disappears)
+- Snake increases in length for each object eaten
+- Sanke has a trail as it moves
+- Snake dies on contact with walls or itself
+- Scoreboard, round indicator, game restarts, basic styling